gy20073/lunatic-python/README.md

 You need to install [torch](http://torch.ch/docs/getting-started.html#_) and numpy of course, then:

 ##### Ubuntu 14.04
-If you use Ubuntu 14.04 you can use the 'install.sh' script to install all dependecies and the 'lua' package (tested on a vanilla install just after torch install).
+If you use Ubuntu 14.04 you can use the `install.sh` script to install all dependecies and the `lua` package (tested on a vanilla install just after torch install).

 ##### Others
 Otherwise, you need to install: